sebpalluel/web3-monorepo/README.md

 - Go to the [Clients section](http://localhost:8100/auth/admin/master/console/#/master/clients) and add a new client.
 - Choose a client id, for instance `myApp`.
 - Select the Client Authentication option on the next page
 - On the settings page, set the Home URL, Valid redirect URIs, Web origins according to your app URL.
+In our case that would be `http://localhost:3000/*`
 - Click on the Credentials tab to reveal and copy the client secret.

 You now have the id and secret of the client to populate in `KEYCLOAK_ID` and `KEYCLOAK_SECRET`